General & History

 - Mikailian Meat Products, Valencia, California: 2-1/2 inch

 diameter.
 This product fries well and browns quickly.
-Pork, water, beef,
+Pork, water,

-paprika, ascorbic acid (vitamin C), sodium nitrite.
+garlic paprika, ascorbic acid (vitamin C), sodium nitrite.

 - Red Square, Somerset, New Jersey: 4-3/4 inch diameter, also

-due to a lot of incorporated air bubbles Pork, water salt sodium
+due to a lot of incorporated air bubbles.
+Pork, water salt sodium

 erythorbate, white pepper, sodium phosphate, sodium nitrate, paprika.

-- Oscar Mayer, Madison Wisconsin: 4-1/4 inch diameter, a leading
+- Oscar Mayer, Madison Wisconsin: 4-1/4 inch diameter, a

-dries out badly and has little flavor.
+product dries out badly and has little flavor.
 Mechanically separated

 diacetate, sodium erythorbate, sodium nitrite, dextrose, extractives

-of paprika, potassium phosphate, sugar,
+of paprika, potassium phosphate, sugar, potassium chloride.